olin-electric-motorsports/olin-electric-motorsports/parts/README.md

 # Setup

 > Prior to Mk.
-V we used a global library, however it was poorly maintained and many of the components are no longer available for purchase.
-New projects should use the parts library for the appropriate vehicle.
+VI we used a global library, however it was poorly maintained and many of the components are no longer available for purchase.
+New projects must use the OEM libraries.

 Open KiCad.
 From the top bar, open up _Preferences > Manage Symbol Libraries..._.
 Add new rows to the table:

 Nickname | Library Path
 ---|---
 formula |`${OEM_DIR}/parts/schematic/formula.kicad_sym`
-MkVI | `${OEM_DIR}/parts/schematic/mkvi.kicad_sym`
+OEM | `${OEM_DIR}/parts/schematic/oem.kicad_sym`

 From the top bar, open up _Preferences > Manage Footprint Libraries..._.
 Add new rows to the table:

 Nickname | Library Path
 ---|---
 footprints |`${OEM_DIR}/parts/footprints.pretty`
-MkVI | `${OEM_DIR}/parts/mkvi.pretty`
+OEM | `${OEM_DIR}/parts/oem.pretty`

 # Guidelines

 ## Symbols

-Applies to all symbols in the `MkVI` library.
-When a new schematic symbol is added it should be checked against these guidlines.
+Applies to all symbols in the `OEM` library.
+When a new schematic symbol is added it must be checked against these guidlines.

 ### Naming